 Demand for networking and telecommunications gear -- a key tech-business segment -- has been “disappointing at best,” said Shawn Harrison, an analyst in Independence, Ohio, at Longbow Research.
 Investors also are skeptical about growth because slow orders for consumer products such as notebook computers, television set-top boxes and some smartphones “remain a headwind,” he said.

 Spending on tech products may not show a typical “seasonal uptick” during the second half of the year, Harrison said.
 The customers of EMS providers -- including International Business Machines Corp.
-(IBM) and Cisco Systems Inc. (CSCO) -- have confirmed that “the world is still not firing on all cylinders,” he said.
+(IBM:US) and Cisco Systems Inc. (CSCO:US) -- have confirmed that “the world is still not firing on all cylinders,” he said.

 The Bloomberg U.S. Electronics Manufacturing Services Index (BNUSEMSX) -- comprised of Flextronics International Ltd., Jabil Circuit Inc. and 11 other companies -- has fallen 24 percent since Feb.
 23, compared with a 3.7 percent decline for the Standard & Poor’s 500 Index.